 Pricing of our products within Industrial Specialties is influenced by changes in the cost of raw materials.
 Therefore, in general, there is a direct correlation between the cost of raw materials and our net sales for most Industrial Specialties products.
-This impact to pricing typically lags changes in raw material costs over months or quarters.
+This impact to pricing typically lags changes in raw material costs over months or quarters and impacts profit margins over those periods.